 Real Estate Mezzanine and A/B Loans: Structuring and Enforcing Intercreditor and Co-Lender Agreements

-Lenders involved with tranched loans, including mezzanine loans and A/B structured loans, must be vigilant about protecting their rights and remedies under existing, as well as future agreements.
-Borrowers need to understand how these agreements and tiered lending structures impact a borrower's ability to negotiate a workout, extension, or discounted payoff.
+Lenders involved with tranched loans, including mezzanine loans and A/B structured loans, must be vigilant about protecting their rights and remedies under existing, as well as future, agreements.
+Borrowers need to understand how these agreements and tiered lending structures affect a borrower’s ability to negotiate a workout, extension or discounted payoff.

-- What are the typical provisions in an intercreditor agreement or a co-lender agreement?
+- What provisions are typically included in an intercreditor agreement or a co-lender agreement?

 - What lessons from recent years influence the drafting of these agreements?

-- How does the securitization of the senior loan impact the workings of these agreements and the workout of troubled loans?
+- How does the securitization of the senior loan affect the workings of these agreements and the workout of troubled loans?

 - What are the payment priorities under tiered financing structures?